~ Our business is growing and we are looking for land to lease in the community ~

 Negotiable lease terms and reimbursement for water usage

 The ideal land owner for us, is an individual or group that share our values of respect for the land.
 We will sign a one-season lease to see if we are good fit for each other.
 If we both want to continue after the first season, we would like to sign a longer term lease - up to 5 years.
 We will put a lot of labor and resources into the soil, which is why we can only partner with property owners, rather than renters, and we cannot work on a plot that is only temporarily available.

 Lease rates for urban farmers are highly variable in the metro area.
 We are open to negotiation.
-As a starting point, $1250/acre per season (May to October) are standard, with some farmers paying less or more depending on the amenities of the property and the goals of the land owner.
+As a starting point, $1250/acre per season (May to October) is standard, with some farmers paying less or more depending on the amenities of the property and the goals of the land owner.
+We'd love to hear what you need to make a partnership work.
 We also meter our water usage and pay municipal rates and are willing to negotiate other trades such as free bouquets, a row of flowers or veggies to freely harvest, mowing, and/or other appropriate trades.